Packet flow

 What is packet loss?

-Packet loss happens as a result of a single, or multiple packets of data, traversing a computer network, but then failing to arrive at their intended destination.
+Packet loss happens as a result of a single or multiple packets of data traversing a computer network, but failing to arrive at their intended destination.
 Such a failure can be caused by errors in the transmission of the data over a wireless or wired network.
 It can also be the result of network congestion.
-Packet loss is defined as a percentage of packets lost compared to the number of packets sent.
+Packet loss is defined as the percentage of packets lost compared to the number of packets sent.

-When packet loss is detected by the Transmission Control Protocol (TCP), retransmission of the packets is attempted to ensure messages are completed.
+Transmission Control Protocol (TCP) is an important tool for detecting and remedying packet loss.
+When network packet loss is detected by the TCP, retransmission of the packets is attempted to ensure messages are completed.
 In some cases, packet loss is intentionally introduced through the TCP connection in order to reduce throughput and alleviate network congestion.

 Packet loss can adversely impact a user's quality-of-experience (QoE), particularly in real-time applications, such as online gaming and streaming media.